 7. Duty to Notify the Home Office of Potential Victims of Modern Slavery

 7.1 What is the ‘Duty to Notify’?

 Specified public authorities have a duty to notify the Secretary of State of any individual encountered in England and Wales who they believe is a suspected victim of slavery or human trafficking.
-It is estimated that there were 10,000-13,000 victims of modern slavery in the UK in 2013, but only 1,746 potential victims were referred to the National Referral Mechanism (NRM) in the same period.
-In 2015, this figure rose to 3,266 potential victims.
 This duty is intended to gather statistics and help build a more comprehensive picture of the nature and scale of modern slavery.

 The ‘duty to notify’ provision is set out in Section 52 of the Modern Slavery Act 2015, and applies to the following public authorities in England and Wales at the time of publication (additional public authorities can be added through regulations):